henriswagz/survey-engine-lp/README.md

 # survey-engine-lp
-Landing Page for Survey Engine App
+A static WordPress Landing Page for a Survey web app.